Clues to conserving our marine mammals are hidden in buckets of seawater

 “Marine protected areas are vital for conservation, but they are often too small and disjointed to provide adequate protection for far-ranging marine mammals with complex seasonal foraging and breeding behaviours, which are sensitive to environmental change,” said Dr Elizabeth Boyse, lead author of this study, who did the work as part of her PhD at the University of Leeds and is now a marine biologist at the British Antarctic Survey.

-Improved knowledge about the relationship between marine mammals and their prey species will enable decision makers to better coordinate conversation efforts in response to changing prey distributions due to climate change.
+Improved knowledge about the relationship between marine mammals and their prey species will enable decision makers to better coordinate conservation efforts in response to changing prey distributions due to climate change.

 How do marine mammal distributions relate to key prey species?